Contact Us

 Seven years later, the company no longer has a presence in Maryland, a 2U spokesperson confirmed.

-Kawa holds a $31.8M CMBS loan on the building that transferred to special servicing in August due to imminent monetary default, according to servicer commentary in Morningstar Credit's database.
+The Lanham building is backed by a $31.8M CMBS loan that transferred to special servicing in August due to imminent monetary default, according to servicer commentary in Morningstar Credit's database.

 The August servicer commentary says the sole tenant planned to vacate the building as part of its bankruptcy process.
 The WBJ reported in August that 2U had reduced its occupancy at the building, but it didn't say by how much.